mattfysh/purecloud_api_sdk_javascript/README.md

 });
 ```

+## If you already have a Bearer Token
-or if  you already have a bearer token, you can specify it using
+If you already have a bearer token, you can specify it using
 ```
 var pureCloudSession = new PureCloudSession();
 pureCloudSession.setAuthToken("MYTOKEN");
 ```

 ## Making Requests
 Requests return the JQuery deferred object https://api.jquery.com/category/deferred-object/ so handlers can be registered to that response.